-Blender is a totally free, open source software project, initialy released in 1998 the software quickly built up a base of dedicated users but wasn’t too accesible to the majority of 3D artists due to its clunky interface and strange way of working, for example right clicking to select objects?
+Blender is a totally free, open-source software project, initially released in 1998 the software quickly built up a base of dedicated users but wasn’t too accessible to the majority of 3D artists due to its clunky interface and strange way of working, for example, right-clicking to select objects?

-So you have just dowloaded the incredible Blender 2.8, the absolutely free 3D modelling and sculpting software created by the Blender Foundation.
+So you have just downloaded the incredible Blender, the absolutely free 3D modelling and sculpting software created by the Blender Foundation.
 You launch the programme for the first time and oh my goodness, where to start?
 So many options it leads to information overload, you quickly close the application down and give up on your dreams of becoming a 3D Artist forever.

 OK, maybe you don’t give up that easily but learning how to use Blender can seem a daunting task at first.
 Thankfully CG Boost the online Blender training company developed by renowned CG artist and trainer Zacharias Reinhardt has come to the rescue with an amazing set of free video tutorials, that will teach you the fundamentals of 3D design using Blender.

 Zach starts off this fifteen part video series with an overview of what this incredible piece of software is capable of, quickly followed by an in-depth look at the interface and how to navigate your way around the various workspaces.

 You will then learn all about organic and hard surface modelling, cloth simulations and UV unwrapping as well as texture painting and materials.

 Finally, you will learn all about lighting your scene and how to create your final renders.

 All in all an excellent introduction to Blender 2.8, complete with all the free resources you need to create the incredibly juicy and realistic apple scene.

 Once you have completed the free CG Boost course and become familiar with the basic concepts of Blender 2.8, then it’s time to take your computer graphic skills to the next level with the Blender 2.8 LaunchPad course.